Lithodesmium Ehrenberg, 1839

 Gender: This genus name is currently treated as neuter.

 Most recent taxonomic treatment adopted: Round, F.E., Crawford, R.M. & Mann, D.G.
 (1990).
-The diatoms biology and morphology of the genera. pp. [i-ix], 1-747.
+The diatoms.
+Biology and morphology of the genera. pp. [i-ix], 1-747.
 Cambridge: Cambridge University Press.

 Comments: The structure of this genus and of Ditylum have many features in common and the early light microscopists were correct in grouping the two together.
 Von Stosch (1980a) emphasises the difference between the lamellate marginal ridge of Lithodesmium and the row of double spines in Ditylum.
 Apart from overall shape neither genus has much in common with the Triceratium group, which is in a confused taxonomic state.
 They are often allied with Triceratium itself, but we do not accept a close relationship.